tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

      Ex_curr = 0.1
     }

-The anode is modeled with an electron collection rate, the collection rate depends on the bias applied.
+The anode is modeled as an  ``ohmic``  contact with an electron collection rate where the collection rate depends on the bias applied.
+The kinetic rate for electron collection is  given  by ``kinetic_rate``.
-The module contains the sweep over the bias applied (considering the cathode the reference contact) and the kinetic rate for electron collection.
+Usually a  sweep over the bias is performed  (considering the cathode as the reference contact).
+The  associated  variable  is  indicated as ``$V`` above.

-The cathode (*type* Pt (platinum)) is modeled as a Butler-Volmer equation, the only needed parameter is the exchange current expressed in A/ :math:`cm^2` (``Ex_curr = 0.1``).
+The cathode is a  contact of  the  special *type* Pt (platinum): it is modeled as a Butler-Volmer equation, the only needed parameter is the exchange current expressed in :math:`A/cm^2` (``Ex_curr = 0.1``).